ArjunSNair00/NodeScape/README.md

 - Snapshots for graphs (Sub-Library for internal states of graphs, tracks changes, progress of users)
 - Arrow marks for showing directions between nodes
-- New object: Relationships (Shows how a node connects to another node, eg:-
+- New object: Relationships (Shows how a node connects to another node huge change, for NodeScape V2 eg:-
 ```
 (Human body) -> | has | -> (heart)